-An introductory course on fluid behavior emphasizing conservation of mass, momentum, energy and dimensional analysis; study of fluid motion in terms of the velocity field, fluid acceleration, pressure field and viscous effects; applications of Bernoulli's equation.
-Navier-Stokes and modeling; flow in ducts, potential flows and boundary layer flows.
+An introductory course on fluid behavior emphasizing conservation of mass, momentum, energy, and dimensional analysis; study of fluid motion in terms of the velocity field, fluid acceleration, pressure field and viscous effects; applications of Bernoulli's equation, Navier-Stokes and modeling; flow in ducts, potential flows and boundary layer flows.
 Prerequisite: MECH 310.
+This course is considered equivalent to CHEN 311; hence, students cannot receive credit for both MECH 314 and CHEN 311.